NCKU informs and supports government

 As the basis for government walrus forecasting and disaster prevention and relief, there are 17 display stations for the public to obtain timely sea and meteorological information.

-- Minister of the Interior Lin You-chang Visits NCKU, Hopes to Collaborate in Cultivating Net-Zero Land Management Talent
+- Minister of the Interior Yu-Chang Lin Visits NCKU, Hopes to Collaborate in Cultivating Net-Zero Land Management Talent

 NCKU integrates academic research with policy practice to support the Ministry of the Interior in promoting talent cultivation for national land planning and net-zero carbon transition.
 This initiative demonstrates the university’s active role in providing knowledge support and assisting the government in formulating climate adaptation and net-zero policies.